Our Top Guides

 What is a Trumpet?

-They are normally made of brass tubing bent twice into an elongated shape.
-There are many varieties of this instrument, and the most common is pitched in B and features three piston or rotary valves.
+Trumpets are normally made of brass tubing bent twice into an elongated shape.
+There are many varieties of this instrument, but the most common is pitched in B and features three piston or rotary valves.

 Types of Trumpets for Every Skill Level

-Intermediate instruments are made for serious amateurs and developing players.
-They offer less durability in exchange for enhanced tone.
+Intermediate instruments are made for serious amateurs and advanced players.
+They are less study in exchange for enhanced tone.

-Professional trumpets can also be purchased for developing players that may not yet be professionals.
-These are the highest quality instruments available, and they are meant for those that need this type of functionality and sound in their endeavors.
+Professional trumpets can also be purchased for advanced players who have not yet reached professional level.
+These trumpets are the highest quality instruments available, and they are meant for those wanting the best possible sound.

-- How often does the player practice?
-If the trumpeter is not that enthusiastic about improving, it is probably not worth the effort to buy an advanced instrument.
+If the trumpeter is not that enthusiastic about improving, it is probably not necessary to buy an advanced instrument.

 Factors To Consider When Buying a Trumpet